Towns and villages

 Eyam

 Eyam gained its reputation as the village that sacrificed itself to save others in Derbyshire.
 When the plague arrived from London in a flea invested bundle of cloth in 1665, it was not long before the first victim was dead.
 The villagers quarantined themselves to prevent the spread of the disease to neighbouring villages.
-Over the course of about 14 months, it’s thought about 260 died but the measures taken to limit the spread of disease was successful.
+Over the course of about 14 months, it’s thought about 260 died.
+However, the measures taken to limit the spread of disease was successful.
 There are several plague-related places of interest to visit in the village

 Also in Eyam, is Eyam Hall, a beautiful Jacobean manor house, owned by the Wright family and open to the public on various days during the year.